-“Ah, it’s alright, I’m going to the yard later,” you think, happily tucking into roast beef with all the trimmings, followed by apple crumble with (it would be rude not to) a generous dollop of custard on top.
+“Ah, it’s all right, I’m going to the yard later,” you think, happily tucking into roast beef with all the trimmings, followed by apple crumble with (it would be rude not to) a generous dollop of custard on top.

 “I’ll work it all off doing the stables,” you think, as one chocolate biscuit turns into two, three and — oh.
 Is the packet empty?